tylernhoward/phishing-threats/README.md

 # Phishing Threats Visualization

 ### Overview

 Angular based application aimed at visualizing current online phishing threats across the world.
-Data is retrieved from PhishTank, and is presented in the form of geo-location data on a map, dynamic charts, and a filterable grid.
-Makes use of the PhishTank API, Google Maps API, and FreeGeoIP API.
+Data is retrieved from [PhishTank](http://www.phishtank.com/), and is presented in the form of geo-location data on a map, dynamic charts, and a filterable grid.
+Makes use of the [PhishTank API](https://www.phishtank.com/developer_info.php), Google Maps API, and [FreeGeoIP API](http://freegeoip.net).

-Up-to-date Heroku instance is online at: (http://phishing-threats.herokuapp.com)
+Up-to-date Heroku instance is online at: http://phishing-threats.herokuapp.com

 ### Dependencies

-**Make sure you have Node.js installed**
+**Make sure you have [Node.js] installed**

-Included during installation of node modules, but to name a few fun ones:
+The other dependencies are installed during the set-up steps, but to name a few fun ones:

-- **Angular Google Maps (AGM)** to make use of Google Map API
+- **[Angular Google Maps (AGM)](https://angular-maps.com)** to make use of Google Map API
-- **Angular 2 Charts (ng2-charts)** to make use of the popular Chart.js library
+- **[Angular 2 Charts (ng2-charts)](https://valor-software.com/ng2-charts/)** to make use of the popular Chart.js library
-- **Ng2-scroll-to** to animate scrolling to anchor links
+- **[Ng2-scroll-to](https://www.npmjs.com/package/ng2-scroll-to)** to animate scrolling to anchor links
 - **Express w/ Axios** as API layer for HTTP requests.

+(I guess this could be called an *[EAN app](http://mean.io/)* since it is missing Mongo DB)

 ### Set-up